david-bouyssie/TypExt/README.md

 ```
 If you try to compile this little code using the TypeScript compiler you will obtain this error at compile-time:
 ```
-Property 'Pnel' does not exist
+Property 'Pnel' does not exist...
 ```

-We thus moved from runtime error checking to compile-time error.
-This gives us more safety when developping/maintaining large applications.
+We thus moved from runtime error checking to compile-time error checking.
+This gives us more safety when developing/maintaining large applications.
 Note that we can also take advantage of autocompletion on the TypExt namespace to look for sub-modules and class names.<br/>

-Another feature of TypExt is that the configuration passed to the create method is restricted to the list of options that are really used by the class constructor.
+Another feature of TypExt is that the configuration passed to the *create()* method is restricted to the list of arguments that are really used by the class constructor.
-Other available ExtJS-TS definitions provides interfaces mixing configs, properties and methods.
+Other available ExtJS-TS definitions provide interfaces mixing configs, properties and methods.
 Having an interface that correspond strictly to the constructor configuration is a real advantage if you want to be sure that you don't provide a wrong parameter.
 This is thus another source of safety provided by the TypExt library.<br/>

-## TypExt usage
+## TypExt getting started

+### 1. Required files

+The TypExt project is composed of the following file hierarchy:
+* typescripts/extjs.d.ts // ExtJS 5.1.1 TypeScript definitions automatically generated from *JSDuck* autput
+* typescripts/extjs-addon.d.ts // manual additions to ExtJS 5.1.1 TypeScript definitions
+* typescripts/typext-config.d.ts // A subsset of ExtJS-TS interfaces including only the *Config* fields (in order to match the constructor signature)
+* typescripts/typext.ts // The TypExt factory methods of ExtJS classes
+* typescripts/typext-addon.ts // A set of utilities extending the TypExt features (see section below)

+If you don't want to compile the TypExt library in your project it also possible to grab a pre-compiled version of the library from the [*output* directory](output/) (compilation of the typext.ts and typext-addon.ts files).

+### 2. Usage examples